quocviethere/attention-free/README.md

 # Attention-free Language Models

 This is the code accompanying my undergraduate thesis.
 We (1) compare and analyze attention-free language models' performance for sentiment analysis task; and (2) release UEH-ECOM, a 90000-sample dataset for e-commerce platform sentiment analysis.
+This work is published as a conference paper at ICICCT2024.

 Supported models:
 - RNN, LSTM, BiLSTM